technosophos/vscode-helm/README.md

   - **Helm: Dependency Update**: Update a chart's dependencies.
 - Code lenses for:
   - requirements.yaml (Add and update dependencies)
+- Right-click on a chart `.tgz` file, and choose `inspect chart` to preview all configurable chart values.

+To activate the commands, use `CTRL-SHIFT-P` and begin typing the command name.
+(On Mac, it's `CMD-SHIFT-P`).

 ### Experimental Draft Support

 Draft is a tool for rapidly creating cloud native applications.
 Behind the scenes, it use Helm to manage its resources.
 This extension provides Draft support:

 - Commands for...
   - **Draft: Create**: Ceate a new project with Draft
   - **Draft: Up**: Deploy your current application straight out of VS Code

 ## Requirements